katrintirok/python-environmental-lesson/_episodes/03-index-slice-subset.md

 > ## Challenge - Putting it all together
 >
-> 1. Create a new DataFrame that only contains observations with data values that
->   are **not** female or male.
-Assign each sex value in the new DataFrame to a
->   new value of 'x'.
-Determine the number of null values in the subset.
->
-> 2. Create a new DataFrame that contains only observations that are of sex male
->   or female and where rainfall values are greater than 0.
+> Create a new DataFrame that does not contain nan values for the ward_id and here rainfall values are greater than 0.
 {: .challenge}